joelgibson/IHecke/README.md

 These tests double-check that the library is working correctly with your version of Magma.
 The library does use some newer features of Magma, such as dual iteration (`for k -> v in assocs`) which was introduced in version 2.25 (January 2020).

+If you are developing the library, you should also be running `python3 test-readme.py`, which checks that all of the code examples in the README are up-to-date, and `python3 lint.py`, which checks some code style and linting rules.

 ## Working with Coxeter groups in Magma